daviaraujocc/food-genius-ai/README.md

     - File: [effnetb2_predict.ipynb](effnetb2_predict.ipynb)
     - Description: This notebook demonstrates how to use the trained EfficientNetB2 model to make predictions on new images.

-Feel free to explore these notebooks to understand the training and prediction workflows in detail.

 ## 📝 Author
 **Davi Araujo (@daviaraujocc)**